-The operating profit amounted to $\pm 3.1m$ (2020: $\pm 4.5m$) and after interest costs of $\pm 2.0m$ (2020 $\pm 2.2m$) and a Gift Aid payment to LiveWest of $\pm 1.2m$ (2020: $\pm 2.3m$) the company retained a profit for the year of $\pm 1.2m$ (2020: $\pm 1.4m$, operating profit remains broadly in line with the previous year.
+The operating profit amounted to £6.9m (2021: £3.1m) and after interest costs of £1.9m (2021 £2.0m) and a Gift Aid payment to LiveWest of £5.0m (2021: £1.2m) the company retained a profit for the year of £0.007m (2021: £nil).
+Operating profit is stronger than 2021, reflecting the higher volume of sales activity during the year.

 The company has a 25% interest in Advantage Southwest LLP, a partnership set up to promote modern methods of construction and joint procurement.
 The company is represented on the board of the partnership by two members of the LiveWest management team.
 The investment is included in the financial statements at cost.
-The impact of Covid-19 has not impacted the financial performance for 2020/21.